kernelkit/infix/doc/developers-guide.md

 --------

 Buildroot is almost stand-alone, it needs a few locally installed tools to bootstrap itself.
-For details, see the [excellent manual][manual].
+For details, see the Getting Started and System Requirements sections of the [excellent manual][1].

 > **Note:** installation for Debian/Ubuntu based systems: <kbd>sudo apt
 > install make libssl-dev</kbd>